 To maximize your chances of success, it’s recommended that you go through a great preparation course.

-In this review, you will find a list of four best LSAT prep courses.
+In this review, you will find a list of the four best LSAT prep courses.

-Each one of them is effective, and you should make your pick based on the features you need and the price you are willing to pay.
+Each one of them is effective, and you should make your pick based on the features you need and the price you will pay.

 The average LSAT score is around 150 (out of 180).
 But if you plan to get into one of the top 25 ABA-approved law schools, your score needs to be well over 160.

 Certain Law schools may weigh your test score at 70% and your GPA at only 30%.
 This is the main reason it’s worth investing in a proper prep course.
 The competition for spots in great law schools is fierce, so use one of the courses below to max out your score.

 In summary, here are the four best LSAT courses available right now:

 - LSAT MAX Premium – Top Self-Paced (Click to check available pricing options)